zowe/docs-site/docs/user-guide/certificates-configuration-questionnaire.md

 # Zowe certificates questionnaire

 To properly configure Zowe to use certificates for server-side component installation, it is important to understand certificate setup options.
 Understanding these options makes it possible to select the best [certificate configuration scenario](./certificate-configuration-scenarios.md) that fits your Zowe deployment use case.
-To assit you in making this certificate scenario selection, it is useful to familiarize yourself with the Zowe certificate decision process, and answer the questions in the following [questionnaire](#certificates-configuration-questionnaire).
+To assist you in making this certificate scenario selection, it is useful to familiarize yourself with the Zowe certificate decision process, and answer the questions in the questionnaire at the end of this article.

 **Tip:**
 Before answering the questionnaire you may want to make your self familiar with the certificate configuration basics and Zowe certificates configuration overview.